 Even without a financial advisor, you can sit down and try to answer these questions:

-By coming up with possible answers to these questions, you’ll make it easier to consult with a financial advisor.
-They can provide you with some input to refine your plan and implement it accordingly.
+By coming up with possible answers to these questions, you’ll make it easier to consult with a financial advisor or to learn about financial literacy and start your journey on your own.
+These answers will provide you with some input to refine your plan and implement it accordingly.

 Planning for the future: How are your finances?